Bobby Unser, 87, Indy 500 champ in great racing family, dies - WTMJ

 AP Auto Racing Writer

-Bobby Unser, a beloved three-time Indianapolis 500 winner and part of the only pair of brothers to win “The Greatest Spectacle in Racing” has died.
-He was 87.
+Unser, who began racing jalopies in New Mexico and went on to become a beloved figure across racing and part of the only pair of brothers to win “The Greatest Spectacle in Racing,” died Sunday at 87.
+He died at his home in Albuquerque, New Mexico, of natural causes, Indianapolis Motor Speedway said.

-He died Sunday at his home in Albuquerque, New Mexico, of natural causes, Indianapolis Motor Speedway said Monday.
+“There simply was no one quite like Bobby Unser,” said Roger Penske, now the speedway owner.
+“Beyond his many wins and accomplishments, Bobby was a true racer that raised the performance of everyone around him.
+He was also one of the most colorful characters in motorsports.”

-Unser was one of the greatest racers in the history at the speedway, capturing the race in 1968, 1975 and 1981.
+Unser was a member of one America’s most famed racing families and one of the greatest drivers in the history of the speedway, capturing the race in 1968, 1975 and 1981.

 “He is part of the Mount Rushmore of Indy,” said Dario Franchitti, another three-time Indy 500 winner.